philTornquist/Composed/README.md

 	Kick-Attack
 	Jump-Attack
 	...

+The type of the selector is the dash plus everythin after it so the type of 'Punch-Attack' is '-Attack'.

 A selector, and the selector type, is defined when it is used either in a conversion or a conversion definition.

-	Damage from Player-Stats(ps), Jump-Attack:
+	Damage from Player-Stats(ps), Jump-Attack:           'Defined Jump-Attack'
 		... calculate jump damage ...

-	Damage from Player-Stats(ps), Kick-Attack:
+	Damage from Player-Stats(ps), Kick-Attack:           'Defined Kick-Attack'
 		... calculate kick damage ...

 The Composed runtime will select which conversion to call depending on the selector passed into the call.
 As in the conversion to get the damage from a player: